 Compute a patient monthly liability (PML) no earlier than the first day of the month in which the 31st day falls, subject to timely notice requirements.

-If discharge occurs between 30 and 90 days and the beneficiary resumes CAP services, the local agency will receive HBMemorandum of CAP Waiver Enrollment Status, and Plan of Care Summary from the CAP case management entity.
+If discharge occurs between 30 and 90 days and the beneficiary resumes CAP services, the local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status, and Plan of Care Summary from the CAP case management entity.

 For stays over 90 days, a new referral must be made to the CAP Lead Agency for redetermination of CAP eligibility before CAP services can resume.

-B. Termination of CAP Services Terminated
+B. Termination of CAP Services

-The local agency will receive HBMemorandum of CAP Waiver Enrollment Status.
+The local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status.

 Re-compute the budget for the remainder of the 6 or 12-month certification period.